Knowing what matters: A list of values

 Beauty: Appreciating aesthetic qualities that bring pleasure or satisfaction

-Boldness: Courage to take risks and act despite fear
+Boldness: Willingness to take risks despite fear or the opinions of others

 Care: Attending to others' or one's own needs with gentleness